 What I Wish I Knew When I Started My Career

 Do you ever wish you could go back to the start of your career and give advice to your former self?
-Well since this is National Apprenticeship Week, we asked a few Novus colleagues what advice they would give current or future apprentices who are just beginning their career.
+We asked a few Novus colleagues what advice they would give current or future apprentices who are just beginning their career.

 Whether it be new ideas, concerns, areas of improvement, or your own personal growth / development.
 Talk to them.